Nested Markov Properties for Acyclic Directed Mixed Graphs: Introduction

-We also consider conditional ADMGs (CADMGs) where certain vertices are fixed constants rather than random variables.
-Such vertices are treated similarly to the so called ``strategy nodes'' in influence diagrams \citep{dawid02influence}.
+We also consider conditional ADMGs (CADMGs) where certain ``fixed'' vertices represent nonrandom variables that index distributions over the random variables.
+Such vertices are treated similarly to the so-called ``strategy nodes'' in influence diagrams \citep{dawid02influence}.
 The Markov property for CADMGs is a simple extension of m-separation that takes into account fixed nodes.
-CADMGs are defined formally in Section \ref{subsec:kernels}; the corresponding global Markov property for a CADMG is given in section \ref{subsec:cadmg-global}.
-Note that an ADMG is a CADMG with no fixed vertices.
+CADMGs are defined formally in Section~\ref{subsec:kernels}; the corresponding global Markov property for a CADMG is given in Section~\ref{subsec:cadmg-global}.
+Note that an ADMG is the special case of a CADMG with no fixed vertices.

-As mentioned, CADMGs and their associated Markov models characterize the nested Markov model in much the same way that undirected graphs and their associated models can be used to describe a DAG model.
+CADMGs and their associated Markov models characterize the nested Markov model in much the same way that undirected graphs and their associated Markov models can be used to describe a DAG model.
 We first briefly review the characterization of DAGs via undirected models.

-The global Markov property for DAGs may be obtained from the (union of) the Markov properties associated with undirected graphs derived from the DAG by the moralization operation \citep{lauritzen96graphical}; the resulting property is equivalent to d-separation \citep{pearl88probabilistic}.
-More precisely, the DAG Markov property corresponds to (the union of) the Markov properties or factorizations associated with undirected graphs representing `ancestral' margins; likewise the set of distributions corresponding to the DAG is the intersection of the sets of distributions obeying the factorization properties associated with these undirected graphs; again, this is equivalent to the characterization that the joint distribution factor into the product of each variable given its parents in the graph.

-As an example, consider the DAG in Fig. \ref{fig:moral} (i).
-Undirected graphs associated with some ancestral margins, and their factorizations, are shown in Fig. \ref{fig:moral} (ii), (iii), and (iv).
+The global Markov property for DAGs may be obtained from the (union of the) Markov properties associated with undirected graphs derived from the DAG by the moralization operation (\citep{lauritzen96graphical}, Theorem~3.27); the resulting property is equivalent to d-separation \citep{pearl88probabilistic}.
+More precisely, the DAG Markov property corresponds to (the union of) the Markov properties associated with undirected graphs representing ``ancestral'' margins.
+Likewise, the set of distributions corresponding to the DAG is the intersection of the sets of distributions obeying the factorization properties associated with these undirected graphs; this is equivalent to the characterization that the joint distribution factors into the product of each variable given its parents in the graph.
+As an example, consider the DAG in Figure~\ref{fig:moral}(i).
+Undirected graphs associated with some ancestral margins, and their factorizations, are shown in Figure~\ref{fig:moral}(ii), (iii), and (iv).